 This document provides information regarding end of life (EOL) devices for XFINITY customers.
 You may also access a list of EOL devices via http://mydeviceinfo.comcast.net/.

 If you are a Comcast Business customer, please see Ensure you have the most current Comcast Business equipment for EOL information for business equipment.

-What Does It Mean When a Device is End of Life (EOL) or End of Support (EOS)?
+What Does It Mean When a Device is EOL or End of Support (EOS)?

-An End of Life (EOL) device is any XFINITY Internet or XFINITY Voice device that needs to be replaced after being made obsolete due to changes in technology.
-Older devices, such as cable modems, were not designed to support the faster speeds and improved security features that are available today.
+An EOL device is any XFINITY Internet or XFINITY Voice device that needs to be replaced after being made obsolete due to changes in technology.
+Older devices, such as cable modems, were not designed to support the faster speeds and improved security features that are currently available.

-For example, we have upgraded our network from the original DOCSIS 1.0 standard to the significantly improved and much more recent DOCSIS 3.0 standard.
-If you currently use a DOCSIS 1.1 or DOCSIS 2.0 device, you will not be able to enjoy the full benefits of our service such as higher speeds, greater security and better reliability.
+For example, we have upgraded our network from the original DOCSIS 1.0 and 2.0 standard to the significantly improved and much more recent DOCSIS 3.0 standard.
+If you currently use a DOCSIS 2.0 device, you will not be able to enjoy the full benefits of our service such as higher speeds, improved security and better reliability.

-In addition, in most cases an End of Life modem means the device's manufacturer has stopped providing support for a device, such as firmware dates and bug fixes.
-Occasionally, we will find a device that is defective and no longer suitable for use.
+In most cases an EOL modem means that the device's manufacturer has stopped providing support for the device.
+Such support usually includes firmware updates and bug fixes.
+On occasion, we will identify a device that is defective and is no longer suitable for use with our network.

-Typically, if a device is identified as End of Life, it will subsequently move to End of Support (EOS) status.
+Typically, if a device is identified as EOL, it will subsequently move to end of support (EOS) status.
 This includes all DOCSIS 1.0, 1.1 and 2.0 devices.
-This means that when a device reaches End of Support status, it will no longer work on our network or be compatible with our network and/or services.
+This means that when a device reaches EOS status, it will no longer work on our network or be compatible with our network and/or services.

 You can find out if your current device is EOL by visiting the DOCSIS Device Information Center.

 Ready to upgrade?

-- If you lease a device, click here to chat with a Care agent now to order a self-installation kit for a replacement device.
+If you lease a device, you can chat with an agent now to order a Self Installation Kit for a replacement device.

-- If you own your device, you can either choose to lease one from Comcast (click here to chat with a Care agent now) or purchase a new one yourself.
-To purchase a replacement, visit your local electronics store or go to http://mynewmodem.comcast.net to buy online now.
+If you own your device, you can either choose to lease one from Comcast (you can chat with an agent now) or purchase a new one yourself.
+To purchase a replacement device, visit your local electronics store or go to http://mynewmodem.comcast.net.